LiveRamp/reslang/docs/reference.md

 ```
 "The standard header for passing bearer tokens. e.g. `Bearer $ACCESS_TOKEN`"
 http-header AuthHeader {
-  name: Authorization
+  name: Authorization,
+  required: true
 }
 ```

-In this example, `AuthHeader` is the name of the `http-header` definition, `"The standard header...` is the description that will appear with the header parameter in the generated Swagger, and `Authorization` is the header name.
+In this example, `AuthHeader` is the name of the `http-header` definition, `"The standard header...` is the description that will appear with the header parameter in the generated Swagger, and `Authorization` is the header name, and the `required` attribute indicates whether the header is optional.
+If you do not write `required`, it is `required`: true by default.

 Now, the `AuthHeader` header can be referenced in the `/request-headers` section in a resource, subresource, or action definition.
 For example: